jkosik/app1-deploy/README.md

 ```

 nginx is part of subchart and image and tag reference must follow path from values.yaml file, i.e. prefixed by nginx (nginx.image.repository, nginx.image.tag)
+app1.helm.image-name and app1.helm.image-tag contain default path and are used only for clarity (could be removed)
 ```
   annotations:
     argocd-image-updater.argoproj.io/image-list: app1=jkosik/app1,nginx=nginx:~1.21